-In this article I will examine wether Strong Coin is a legitimate protocol.
+In this article, I will examine whether Strong Coin is a legitimate protocol.

 Here are their main arguments.

 Summary of main criticisms of Strong Coin

 - Strong Coin is a scam.
 Many who invested with Strong Coin never made their money back.
 It’s normal to start pointing fingers when you invest in something and it swallows your money.

 - It’s a Ponzi scheme: rewarding old users relies on new users coming into the system.

 - It’s a closed circuit: the whole system is dependent on propping the price of STRONG up but the only reason to buy STRONG is to get more STRONG.

 - It’s a hoax.
 While you pay StrongBlock to set up nodes they don’t actually set up anything.
 Instead they are pocketing the setup costs and monthly maintenance fees.

 - The latest iteration of Strong Coin caps earnings per node and the new STRNGR token which replaces STRONG can be infinitely printed thus diluting its value.